tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: test special cases
 				- DONE: clear cmd_queue on not is_valid and on comd_override
 				- DONE: test error cases
-				- TBD: leverage cmd_queue for 'again' command ?
+				- DONE: clean-up app_main()
+			- INPROC: enable 'drop all'
+				- DECISION: 'drop all' will drop item in hand and all in bkp but not worn
+				- DONE: construct drop all commands in cmd_queue
+				- DONE: initial test
+				- TBD: deep-dive test (use in multi-cmd string)
 				- TBD: clean-up app_main()
+			- TBD: enable 'except command
-			- TBD: enable 'drop all'
+			- TBD: update help menu to explain 'drop all' & 'except'
 			- TBD: enable 'take all'
-				- TBD: in order of weight ?
+				- IDEA: in order of weight ?
-			- TBD: 'except' command ?
+				- TBD: test in Zork to see order / behavior of 'take all'
 		- INPROC: entrance => gatehouse
 			- TBD: replace all instances in game_update()
 			- TBD: replace all instances in game_static_gbl()